GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 `AUTH_GOOGLE_SECRET="YOUR_GOOGLE_OAUTH_CLIENT_SECRET_HERE"`

-The frontend needs another environment variable which can be added to the same `.env.local` file.
+The front end needs another environment variable that can be added to the same `.env.local` file.
 Add the following line to the file

 `NEXTAUTH_URL=http://localhost:3001`